-Of all the natural insomnia remedies, drinking banana tea for sleep may be the most surprising — but it makes sense why this method is effective at sending you off to dreamland in a matter of minutes.
+Of all the natural insomnia remedies out there, drinking banana tea for sleep may be the most surprising — but it makes sense why this method is effective at sending you off to dreamland in a matter of minutes.
 Just when you thought you knew everything there was to know about bananas, this magical yellow fruit surprises you.

 Banana Tea for Sleep